alvin-arit/ws-scrcpy/README.md

 [workers]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API
 [webcodecs]: https://w3c.github.io/webcodecs/

-## Docker
+## Docker/Podman

-You can run ws-scrcpy in a Docker container.
+You can run ws-scrcpy in a container using either Docker or Podman.
 This setup includes persistent storage for ADB keys and device configurations.

+### Requirements

+- Either Docker or Podman installed on your system
+- USB access for Android device connection
+- Root privileges for USB device access

 ### Quick Start